sysopsguy/docker-wordpress/README.md

 # Wordpress Docker-Compose

-> A simple docker-compose Wordpress with Nginx, PHP-FPM, MariaDB, and Redis based on Alpine Linux image
+> A simple docker-compose Wordpress with Nginx, PHP-FPM, MariaDB, and Redis stack

 ## What is Wordpress
 WordPress is an online, open source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.